Wave field synthesis: Procedural advantages

-If overcome the restriction to the horizontal plane, it becomes possible to establish a virtual copy of a genuine sound field indistinguishable from the real sound field.
+If the restriction to the horizontal plane is overcome, it becomes possible to establish a virtual copy of a genuine sound field indistinguishable from the real sound field.
 Changes of the listener position in the rendition area produce the same impression as an appropriate change of location in the recording room.
-Two dimensionally arrays can establish parallel wavefronts, which are direct at the loudspeakers not louder as in some meter distance.
+Two-dimensional arrays can establish parallel wavefronts, which are direct at the loudspeakers not louder as in some meter distance.
 The horizontal arrays can only produce cylinder waves, which lose 3 dB level at any doubling of distance.
-But already with that restriction the Listeners at wave field synthesis are no longer relegated to a sweet spot area within the room.
+But even with horizontal arrays, listeners are no longer relegated to a sweet spot area within the room.

-The Moving Picture Expert Group standardized the object-oriented transmission standard MPEG-4 which allows a separate transmission of content (dry recorded audio signal) and form (the impulse response or the acoustic model).
+The Moving Picture Expert Group standardized the object-oriented transmission standard MPEG-4, which allows a separate transmission of content (dry recorded audio signal) and form (the impulse response or the acoustic model).
 Each virtual acoustic source needs its own (mono) audio channel.
 The spatial sound field in the recording room consists of the direct wave of the acoustic source and a spatially distributed pattern of mirror acoustic sources caused by the reflections by the room surfaces.
 Reducing that spatial mirror source distribution onto a few transmitting channels causes a significant loss of spatial information.
 This spatial distribution can be synthesized much more accurately by the rendition side.

-Compared to conventional channel-orientated rendition procedures, WFS provides a clear advantage: Virtual acoustic sources guided by the signal content of the associated channels can be positioned far beyond the conventional material rendition area.
+Compared to conventional channel-oriented rendition procedures, WFS provides a clear advantage: Virtual acoustic sources guided by the signal content of the associated channels can be positioned far beyond the conventional material rendition area.
 This reduces the influence of the listener position because the relative changes in angles and levels are clearly smaller compared to conventional loudspeakers located within the rendition area.
 This extends the sweet spot considerably; it can now cover nearly the entire rendition area.
 WFS thus is not only compatible with, but potentially improves the reproduction for conventional channel-oriented methods.

 Challenges

 Sensitivity to room acoustics

 Since WFS attempts to simulate the acoustic characteristics of the recording space, the acoustics of the rendition area must be suppressed.
-One possible solution is use of acoustic damping or to otherwise arrange the walls in an absorbing and non-reflective configuration.
+One possible solution is the use of acoustic damping or to otherwise arrange the walls in an absorbing and non-reflective configuration.
 A second possibility is playback within the near field.
-For this to work effectively the loudspeakers must couple very closely at the hearing zone or the diaphragm surface must be very large.
+For this to work effectively, the loudspeakers must couple very closely at the hearing zone or the diaphragm surface must be very large.

 In some cases, the most perceptible difference compared to the original sound field is the reduction of the sound field to two dimensions along the horizontal of the loudspeaker lines.
-This is particularly noticeable for reproduction of ambiance.
-The suppression of acoustics in the rendition area does not complement playback of natural acoustic ambient sources.
+This is particularly noticeable for the reproduction of ambiance.
+The suppression of acoustics in the rendition area does not complement the playback of natural acoustic ambient sources.

 Aliasing

-There are undesirable spatial aliasing distortions caused by position-dependent narrow-band break-downs in the frequency response within the rendition range.
+There are undesirable spatial aliasing distortions caused by position-dependent narrowband breakdowns in the frequency response within the rendition range.
 Their frequency depends on the angle of the virtual acoustic source and on the angle of the listener to the loudspeaker arrangement: